ibm-cloud-docs/Cloudant/offerings/learning-center.md

 This video is part 13 - *Dates*.

 We saw earlier in this course that JSON only natively models strings, numbers, booleans, objects, and arrays.
 A common use-case is to store a date or date and time value in a database.
-Here's some ideas on how that can be achieved with {{site.data.keyword.cloudant_short_notm}}.
+See some ideas on how that can be achieved with {{site.data.keyword.cloudant_short_notm}}.

 The ISO-8601 string format for representing a time consists of a `y-m-dTh:m:s.msTIMEZONE` year, month, day, a 'T' character, hour, minute, second, millisecond, and time zone.